-Version Info: Before version 7.0.2, Edge Cache requires you to restart the Edge Cache process after making any modifications to the Edge Cache configuration.
-With 7.0.2 and later, the Edge Cache process will automatically restart when needed.
+For versions prior to 7.0.2, Edge Cache requires you to restart the Edge Cache process after making any modifications to the Edge Cache configuration.
+With 7.0.2 and later, the Edge Cache process automatically restarts when needed.

+Note

-Note: Objects in the traffic that are matched with an Edge Cache policy but are excluded from storage in Edge Cache due to these settings, will still pass through Edge Cache unprocessed and will be highlighted on the Real Time conversations screen in blue (indicating that they passed through and were evaluated by Edge Cache).
+Objects in the traffic that are matched with an Edge Cache policy but are excluded from storage in Edge Cache due to these settings, will still pass through Edge Cache unprocessed and will be highlighted on the Real Time conversations screen in blue (indicating that they passed through and were evaluated by Edge Cache).